 Depending on the type of order you use, effects such as slippage may mean you don’t get the exact price you want.
 P2P trading, on the other hand, gives you full control over pricing, settlement time, and whom you choose to sell to and buy from.

 Think of a P2P exchange in the same way you might Facebook Marketplace — they are similar in that they both connect buyers and sellers.
 However, buying or selling something on Facebook Marketplace can be tricky as the counterparties are strangers and it’s difficult to establish trust.

 What happens if the seller receives payment, then proceeds to block the buyer and not mail them the product that they purchased?
 In this instance, the buyer loses money due to fraud.

 P2P exchanges aim to not only connect buyers and sellers, but also provide them with a layer of protection by securing transactions and reducing the risk of fraud.
 Buyers and sellers can browse crypto ads and post their own ads while enjoying this protection, made possible by feedback and rating systems.

 In addition, the P2P exchange uses escrow to secure the crypto being bought and sold until both parties have confirmed the transaction.
-For example, if you are selling Bitcoin for fiat money, Binance will escrow your Bitcoin (BTC).
+For example, if you are selling bitcoins for fiat money, Binance will escrow your BTC.
 Once you receive the fiat money, you can confirm the transaction and the BTC will be released to the buyer's wallet.